Legal

 Terms and Conditions

-These Terms and Conditions apply to Starter.pt services, including web programming, security consultancy, managed VPS, maintenance and monthly support.
+These Terms and Conditions apply to Starter.pt services, including web programming, AI and automation integration, security consultancy, managed VPS, dedicated server, maintenance and monthly support.
 They are intended for business-to-business work.
 Any signed proposal, statement of work, order form or written agreement takes precedence where it expressly conflicts with these terms.

 1. Definitions